Last updated: 12/01/2021

-To support approximately 130,000 businesses and protect 1.8 million jobs the Government will introduce this new scheme to encourage the public to dine out.
+To support approximately 130,000 businesses and protect 1.8 million jobs the Government introduced this scheme to encourage the public to dine out.

-Every diner will be entitled to a 50% discount of up to £10 per head on their meal at participating restaurants, cafes, pubs and other food establishments.
-This will be in place for all of August 2020 and valid Monday to Wednesday on any eat in meal.
+Every diner was entitled to a 50% discount of up to £10 per head on their meal at participating restaurants, cafes, pubs and other food establishments.
+This was in place for all of August 2020 and valid Monday to Wednesday on any eat in meal.

 Payments of Income Tax Self Assessment are due on 31 July but payment can be deferred until 31 January 2021.